wamp-proto/wamp-proto/spec/advanced.md

 ## Advanced Features

-In addition to the *basic features* definded in the first part of this document, RPCs and PubSub calls can offer *advanced features*.
+In addition to the *basic features* defined in the first part of this document, RPCs and PubSub calls can offer *advanced features*.

 *Advanced features* need to be announced by the peer which implements them.